CenterForSpatialResearch/conflict_urbanism_sp2020/_posts/2020-05-05-Johannessen.md

 As New Orleans worked to recover from the devastation left in Katrina's wake, it was left with the difficult task of envisioning its future.
 With much of the city flooded, damaged, or destroyed, the city had to face the question: how should New Orleans be rebuilt and what would that process look like?

 Richard Campanella, one of the geographers involved in drafting the BNOBC Green Dot Map, explained the core question shaping this reconstruction process, which ultimately led to the vision articulated in the Green Dot Map: "should the entire city be restored...or should the city shrink its urban footprint, rebuilding on higher ground and depopulating far-flug, heavily damaged neighborhoods so that as "green space" they may buffer the urban core future storms?"
-(Campanella 20XX)
+(Campanella 2015)

-“Greenspacing” had by this time gained favor among environmentally conscious types nationwide… Planners, ecologists, and geographers...lectured on the dangers of hardening fluvial deltas with structural solutions, such as levees and canals, and the benefits of softening the urban periphery with multiple lines of defense.
+“Greenspacing” had by this time gained favor among environmentally conscious types nationwide… Planners, ecologists, and geographers lectured on the dangers of hardening fluvial deltas with structural solutions, such as levees and canals, and the benefits of softening the urban periphery with multiple lines of defense.
 Tactics in that strategy included a vast apron of wetlands integrated with non-structural solutions, such as living in higher density on higher ground and building on piers above the grade.
-(Campanella, 20xx)
+(Campanella, 2015)

 With the city flooded and in need of stronger flood mitigation strategies, greenspacing provided an attractive rationale for prioritizing the environmental resiliency of the city to withstand future disasters.
 But what this strategy ignored was how different communities were impacted - that is, who was covered by the green dots?
 And who would be allowed to return to the city?
 Or, as Michael Sorkin eloquently wrote:

 ###### "The idea of a massive, environmentally driven cordon sanitaire has been dropped as a master of planning policy, but the plan is (and perhaps can only be) mute about who, finally will be able to return."
 (Sorkin, 2014)

-Others have reflected on the Great Footprint Debate in still less benevolent terms, situating the rationale for greenspacing in New Orleans in a long history of racism and racial tension.
+Others have reflected on the Great Footprint Debate in still less benevolent terms, situating the rationale for greenspacing New Orleans in a longer history of racism and racial tension.
 As Mike Davis wrote:

 ###### “In a nutshell, [the Great Footprint Debate] reframed the historical elite desire to shrink New Orleans’s socioeconomic footprint of Black poverty (and Black political power) as a crusade to reduce the city’s physical footprint to contours commensurate with flood safety and a fiscally viable urban infrastructure.”
 (Davis, 2014)